piyush-g0enka/my_beginner_tutorials/README.md

-## ROS2 Assignment 2 - Services/Parameters/Launch files
+## ROS2 Assignment 2 - Services/Logging/Launch files

 'beginner_tutorials' package created as part of ROS2 programming assignments.

-In the ros_services_logging_launch branch....
+In the ros_services_logging_launch branch we implement code for ros services, logging, parameterisation and launch files.

+Here, the talker node publishes a string to chatter topic whose publish frequency can be set via command line argument to launch file.
+The talker node also contains a service which changes the value of the string being published.

+The listener node outputs the string in the chatter with different log levels.

 #### Dependencies
 1. ROS2 Humble